wilhelm-murdoch/gost/README.md

 It does two things:

-1. Uploads a specified file as a new Gist.
+1. Uploads a specified file, or the contents of your clipboard, as a new Gist.
 2. Returns the resulting URL.